dariosanfilippo/edgeofchaos/README.md

     indented with the first one.

 –   When separating arguments, there should be no spacing between the comma and
-    the argument on its left to distinguish it from the parallel comporition operator (comma).
+    the argument on its left to distinguish it from the parallel composition operator (comma).

 –   The recursive composition operator and its right-operand should be on a new